alishahid74/sgpt-terminal/README.md

 # SGPT Terminal (Your Personal ShellGPT)

-A friendly, safety‑aware inspired by EC‑Council’s SGPT.
+A friendly, safety‑aware terminal copilot inspired by EC‑Council’s SGPT.
 Use it to generate commands and script.

 ## Highlights
 note = """\n> ⚠️ **Note:** If you use `--backend ollama --model llama3`, responses may take longer because it runs locally (CPU-only if no GPU).